 Will our environment, communities, and local heritage continue to decline?
 It is our decision.
 If we become a little more conscious today, we can live fuller lives, build a better tomorrow, and pass down a legacy to our children.

-Several months ago, I woke up in the middle of the night with a wild realization.
-I grabbed a note pad and wrote…for a long time.
+The genesis of this blog began when I woke up in the middle of the night with a wild realization.
+I grabbed a notepad and wrote…

-I felt like I was standing at a crossroads.
-Exactly at the place where green architecture, sustainable planning and historic preservation all met together.
-What did this mean?
+In a sort of vision, I felt like I was standing at a crossroads where green architecture, sustainable planning, and historic preservation all met together.

-Through writing, I hope to relate concepts of sustainable design to insights that we can all use.
-I plan to put a spin on sustainability, by looking back at history for lessons that we may have lost over time, and reuniting them with the best modern thought and technology.
+I hope to relate concepts of sustainable design and seek new insights, though looking back at history for practical solutions lost over time and reuniting them with the best modern thought and technology.

 We will focus on the realms that we all experience in our communities: our homes, neighborhoods, and downtowns.
 The principles of sustainable development prove these realms are firmly connected.

-Every existing home and building, every plot of land, and every community has a unique story, and you are at both the beginning and end of this story right now.
-Where will your story lead these places?
+Every existing home and building, every plot of land, and every community has a unique story, and you are playing a part.
+How will you shape these places?

 You probably want to know why this blog exists.
 Why would I take the time?